 Applied to change to another nonimmigrant status.

-Conexus offers the advice you need to get started in your US nursing career.
-While we’re unable to complete applications on your behalf, our experienced team is fully clued up on all aspects of the process.
+Conexus offers the advice and support you need to get startedin your U.S. nursing career.
+While we’re unable to complete OPT applications on your behalf, our experienced team knows all aspects of the process.
 It’s this knowledge that enables us to educate students on all of the latest developments regarding F1, OPT, and EAD.
-Contact our team today with any questions or concerns by calling +1 832 406 3040 or emailing email@example.com.
+Contact our team today with any questions or concerns by filling in the form below to find out about our nursing opportunities.